Updated: April 2018

 In jurisdictions where the use of lifejackets when fishing from rocks has been mandated (New South Wales), perverse outcomes placing fishers at greater risk has resulted.
 Educating the fishing public about the advancements of new slimline lifejackets and empowering them to make informed decisions offers greater long term positive safety outcomes than legislation.

 Recfishwest along with partners work hard to educate fishers through the provision of quality safety information aimed at changing behaviour.
 This information allows people to make better decisions.
-Education is supported with improved access to fishing safety equipment such as Angel Rings (Life Rings), Rock Anchor Points (Rock Bolts) and free-loan slimline lifejackets at high risk locations.
+Education is supported with improved access to fishing safety equipment such as angel rings, rock anchor points and free-loan slimline lifejackets at high risk locations.

 Recfishwest believes fishers must ultimately take responsibility for their own personal safety.